RootCellar/RootCellar/README.md

 - C: Know the syntax of the language and differences between it and C++, but have not used it much.

-- Python: only know a couple things, want to learn this.
+- Python: Self Learning Fall 2021

 - x86_64 Assembly: Learning in CS301 Fall 2021